Design of a Wearable Parallel Electrical Impedance Imaging System for Healthcare: Methods

 \subsection{I2C Multiplexer and External Clock}

-This paper implements communication with five AD5933 chips through the I2C multiplexer chip TCA9548A.
-Developed by Texas Instruments (TI), the TCA9548A is capable of splitting a single I2C bus signal into eight independent channels, each of which can be individually enabled or disabled.
-This approach allows multiple I2C devices with identical addresses to share the same I2C bus, effectively avoiding address conflicts and enabling simultaneous activation of several I2C channels.
-By appropriately configuring the registers of the TCA9548A, simultaneous transmission of measurement commands to five AD5933 chips was successfully realized, ensuring synchronized data acquisition.
+An I2C multiplexer, the TCA9548A, is employed to interface with five AD5933 chips.
+The TCA9548A, provided by Texas Instruments (TI), expands a single I²C bus into eight independently controllable channels.
+This configuration enables multiple I²C devices with the same address to coexist on a single bus without address conflicts and allows multiple channels to be enabled simultaneously.
+Through proper register configuration of the TCA9548A, simultaneous command transmission to five AD5933 chips is achieved, guaranteeing synchronized data acquisition.

-This paper selects the ICS553 as the clock distribution chip.
-Developed by Renesas, the ICS553 is a clock buffer capable of generating up to four output clock signals from a single reference clock input.
-Employing an external clock primarily ensures synchronized data acquisition.
-The ADC sampling frequency of the AD5933 is determined by dividing the external clock frequency by 16.
-Thus, using a unified external clock allows the ADC sampling frequencies of the five parallel AD5933 chips to remain consistent.
-Fig.\ref{fig-10}(a) illustrates the connection between the clock signal outputs of the ICS553 and the clock signal inputs of the AD5933.
-The purpose of this circuit is to limit the signal amplitude.
-The equivalent circuit is presented in Fig.\ref{fig-10}(b).
+An ICS553 clock buffer from Renesas is employed as the clock distribution device, providing up to four output clock signals derived from a single reference clock input.
+The use of an external clock is mainly intended to achieve synchronized data acquisition.
+Since the AD5933 ADC sampling frequency is derived by dividing the external clock frequency by 16, a shared external clock ensures consistent sampling frequencies across the five parallel AD5933 devices.
+Fig.\ref{fig-6}(a) illustrates the interconnection between the ICS553 clock output and the AD5933 clock input.
+The circuit is designed to constrain the clock signal amplitude, and the corresponding equivalent circuit is shown in Fig.\ref{fig-6}(b).

-Let $V_{1}$ be the clock voltage signal output from pins $Q_{0}$ to $Q_{3}$ of the ICS553, and $V_{2}$ be the clock voltage signal received at the MCLK pin of the AD5933.
-The calculation formula for $V_{2}$ is as follows: